Jira Acceptance Criteria – What Are They and How to Create Them

 Acceptance Criteria vs Definition of Done

 Acceptance criteria is different from Definition of Done.
-While acceptance criteria are unique to the user story, Definition of Done is the place for defining technical standards you want to apply to all of your development issues.
-Both lists should be complete before marking an issue as done.
+While acceptance criteria are unique to the user story, Definition of Done is the place for defining technical standards you want to apply to all of your development items Both lists should be complete before marking a work item as done.

 Learn more about creating Definition of Done lists in Jira.

-Well-written acceptance criteria allow PMs to define features, provide clarity for dev teams, and help ensure customers get what they want.
+Well-written acceptance criteria allow Product Managers to define features, provide clarity for dev teams, and help ensure customers get what they want.
 Naturally, there are some criteria for writing good criteria 😉 .

 Acceptance criteria should: